Pareto-optimal Trade-offs Between Communication and Computation with Flexible Gradient Tracking: Conclusions

 \section{Conclusions}

-In this paper, we proposed FlexGT, a flexible snapshot GT method, along with its accelerated variant, Acc-FlexGT, for solving distributed stochastic optimization problems in non-i.i.d. scenarios.
-Leveraging a unified convergence analysis framework for strongly convex, convex, and nonconvex objective functions, we prove that FlexGT and Acc-FlexGT achieve linear or sublinear convergence rates with the best-known communication and computation complexity in most settings.
-In particular, Acc-FlexGT attains optimal iteration complexity in the nonconvex case (up to a logarithmic factor) and improves existing results in the strongly convex case.
-These findings highlight the inherent trade-off between communication and computation, with Acc-FlexGT achieving a Pareto-optimal solution when prior knowledge of the graph is available.
+In this paper, we have proposed FlexGT, a flexible snapshot GT method, along with its accelerated variant, Acc-FlexGT, for solving distributed stochastic optimization problems in non-i.i.d. scenarios.
+Leveraging a unified convergence analysis framework for strongly convex, convex, and nonconvex objective functions, we showed that FlexGT and Acc-FlexGT achieve linear or sublinear convergence rates with the best-known communication and computational complexity in most settings.
+In particular, Acc-FlexGT attains optimal iteration complexity and optimal communication complexity in the nonconvex case (up to a logarithmic factor) and improves existing results in the strongly convex case.
+These findings highlight the inherent trade-off between communication and computation, with Acc-FlexGT achieving a Pareto-optimal solution when connectivity of the graph is available.

 Future work includes exploring single-loop algorithms with randomized communication and computation strategies and evaluating the proposed methods in practical distributed optimization tasks, such as distributed training of large models and multi-robot system applications.